 Ten questions for business leaders

-- Often, businesses embark on organization design projects in search of benefits they can't achieve through organisation design alone—or even at all.
+- Often, businesses embark on organisation design projects in search of benefits they can’t achieve through organization design alone—or even at all.

 So how do we ensure greater success, and what are the 10 Key Questions Leaders and Executives should be asking before embarking on a reorganisation of their business?